CarlMenke/Disc_Golf_Bag_Helper_client/README.md

 ## **_Description_**

-This is a full CRUD browser-based Fantasy Basketball Trade-Analyzer Program written in React.js, Mongoose, Express.js, and Node.js which I coded two weeks after being introduced to these languages.

 This A Full-stack CRUD browser-based account based program written in React.js, Mongoose, Express.js, and Node.js which I coded two weeks after being introduced to these languages.
 It is used to curate your own disc bag and search for the discs to need with guidence.